samuel-cavalcanti/parallel_programming_ufrn/docs/chapter_1/question_6/Readme.md

+# Questão 6

-6. Derive formulas for the number of receives and additions that core 0 carries out using:
+Derive formulas for the number of receives and additions that core 0 carries out using:
    a. the original pseudo-code for a global sum
    b. the tree-structured global sum.
 Make a table showing the numbers of receives and additions carried out by core